rnsrk/docker-wisski/README.md

 `$ docker-compose up`

-go to your browser
+go to your browser and type

 `localhost:8081`

+Webpage looks weird on the first attempt, just klick `log in`.

+User: wisski
+PW: wisski

-quit with
+quit services in Terminal with

-ctrl + c
+`ctrl + c`

 and